Lab Grown Diamonds vs Natural Diamonds

 Many couples are turning to lab diamonds for various reasons.
-The cheaper price of lab diamonds is attractive to newly engaged couples, as weddings are quite expensive, never mind the buying of diamond engagement rings and wedding rings.
+The cheaper price of lab diamonds is attractive to newly engaged couples, as weddings are quite expensive, never mind the buying of diamond engagement rings.
 As lab diamonds look identical to the naked eye when compared to natural diamonds, couples are happy to save that little extra money.

 There are many couples who are more aware of the damage we are doing to our planet and seek sustainable solutions when buying anything.
 Because man made diamonds don’t have to be mined from the Earth, they feel assured that the planet is looked after a little better and the diamonds are free from conflict.

 (Diamond Heaven uses only ethically sourced diamonds across our natural diamond range).